Pentomino: Box filling puzzle (3D)

-Board games
+Commercial board games

 There are board games of skill based entirely on pentominoes.
 Such games are often simply called "Pentominoes".

 One of the games is played on an 8×8 grid by two or three players.
 Players take turns in placing pentominoes on the board so that they do not overlap with existing tiles and no tile is used more than once.
 The objective is to be the last player to place a tile on the board.
 This version of Pentominoes is called "Golomb's Game".

 The two-player version has been weakly solved in 1996 by Hilarie Orman.
 It was proved to be a first-player win by examining around 22 billion board positions.

 Pentominoes, and similar shapes, are also the basis of a number of other tiling games, patterns and puzzles.
 For example, the French board game Blokus is played with 4 colored sets of polyominoes, each consisting of every pentomino (12), tetromino (5), triomino (2) domino (1) and monomino (1).
 Like the game Pentominoes, the goal is to use all of your tiles, and a bonus is given if the monomino is played on the last move.
 The player with the fewest blocks remaining wins.

 The game of Cathedral is also based on polyominoes.

 Parker Brothers released a multi-player pentomino board game called Universe in 1966.
 Its theme is based on a deleted scene from the 1968 film 2001: A Space Odyssey in which an astronaut is playing a two-player pentomino game against the HAL 9000 computer (a scene with a different astronaut playing chess was retained).
 The front of the board game box features scenes from the movie as well as a caption describing it as the "game of the future".
 The game comes with four sets of pentominoes in red, yellow, blue, and white.
 The board has two playable areas: a base 10x10 area for two players with an additional 25 squares (two more rows of 10 and one offset row of five) on each side for more than two players.

 Game manufacturer Lonpos has a number of games that use the same pentominoes, but on different game planes.
 Their 101 Game has a 5 x 11 plane.
 By changing the shape of the plane, thousands of puzzles can be played, although only a relatively small selection of these puzzles are available in print.